NickToony/godot-flowfield-boids/README.md

 # TODO

 - Investigate efficient ways to reduce overlap and jitter
-- Use floats to have less binary directions
+- Use floats to have more gradual pathing

 # Credits